Privacy Policy

 Cookies and Tracking Technologies

-We use cookies, web beacons, and similar technologies to collect usage data and improve our services.
-These include:
+We use cookies, local storage, web beacons, and similar technologies to collect usage data and improve our services.
+These include authentication state (WorkOS session cookie), CSRF protection, rate-limit counters, product analytics (PostHog), page-view and Core Web Vitals telemetry (Vercel Analytics, Vercel Speed Insights), and Google Ads conversion tracking (gtag.js).

-You can control cookies through your browser settings.
-Disabling certain cookies may limit certain functionality of our website.
+You can block third-party cookies through your browser settings; disabling certain cookies may limit functionality.

 Data Sharing and Disclosure